This is a draft revised W3C WebRTC Working Group charter for review by the W3C Advisory Committee. See also the current WebRTC Working Group charter.

 The definition of any new codecs for audio and video is out of scope.

-The working group may decide to group the specified functions in one or more specifications.
+The Working Group may decide to group the specified functions in one or more specifications.
+The Working Group has already started and will continue work on the following specifications:

 This work will be done in collaboration with the IETF.
 The W3C will define APIs to ensure that application developers can control the components or the architecture for selection and profiling of the wire protocols that will be produced by the IETF Real-Time Communication in WEB-browsers (RTCWeb) Working Group.
 While the specified API Functions will not constrain implementations into supporting a specific profile, they will be compatible with the Profile that will be specified by the RTCWeb Working Group.

-The specified API Functions and the requirements on their implementation must offer functionality that ensures that users' expectations of privacy and control over their devices are met - this includes, but is not limited to, ensuring that users are assured at all times that they know what media they are transmitting, and are able to find out who they are transmitting media to.
+The specified API Functions and the requirements on their implementation must offer functionality that ensures that users' expectations of privacy and control over their devices are met - this includes, but is not limited to, ensuring that users can control what local devices an application can access for capturing media, and are able to at any time revoke that access.

-Similarly, all the deliverables must address issues of security - this includes, but is not limited to, ensuring that arbitrary UDP packets cannot be sent to arbitrary destinations and ports.
+Similarly, all the deliverables must address issues of security.
 The security and privacy goals and requirements will be developed in coordination with the IETF RTCWeb Working Group.

 A comprehensive test suite for all features of a specification is necessary to ensure the specification's robustness, consistency, and implementability, and to promote interoperability between User Agents.
 Therefore, each specification must have a companion test suite, which should be completed by the end of the Last Call phase, and must be completed, with an implementation report, before transition from Candidate Recommendation to Proposed Recommendation.
 Additional tests may be added to the test suite at any stage of the Recommendation track, and the maintenance of a implementation report is encouraged.